hw2-archive/upt/README.md

 2) you can keep .git folder when not in --production mode.
 This allow you to work with your repository.

+3) you can use the special character "%" for dependencies name to use original package name as directory instead of specifying it.
+However the dependency name must be defined and be unique for json consistency.
+Ex:

+> dependencies: {
+>   "%js-library" : "git://github.com/hw2-core/js-library.git"     -->  it will be installed in Hw2/Js/library ( retrieved from package bower.json )
+> }

 features implemented in hw2core-bower needed for hw2core itself , and some of them could not be merged with official repository just for rejected requests by the official team ( https://github.com/bower/bower/pull/1390 )